scimusmn/jts-flipbook/README.md

 ##Journey to Space - Digital Flip Book

+### About
 Swipeable slideshow for iPad tablets.

-### About
 This app generates a series of full-screen slides from a configuration file and linked images.
 It can be used to make multiple iPad slideshows, each with unique content.
-See example of the flipbook xml structure in configs directory.
+See examples of the flipbook xml structure in configs directory.

 ### iPad Setup
 #### 1. Initial configuration
 * If iPad is fresh out of the box, start with [Fresh Out of Box Configuration](http://projects.smm.org/atrium/media/node/291625).

 #### 2. Install Kiosk Pro Plus
-* Launch the App Store on the iPad, search for "Kiosk Pro Plus".
+* Install "Kiosk Pro Plus" from the App Store on the iPad.
 * If asked to login, use LastPass credentials found under "Apple ID - sld.tech".

 #### 3. Change iPad Settings and Kiosk Pro Settings.